 Mistake #4 – Not Prospecting

 One of the biggest mistakes that PTs make is not generating leads on a consistent basis.
+In fact, not prioritising sales activities is a common career mistake fullstop.
 This results in a ‘feast or famine‘ situation where they’re cycling between fully booked or struggling to get by.

 Take time to maintain relationships and keep in touch with prospects.
 This way it’ll be easier to reach out if client numbers do drop and you suddenly need to fill some gaps.
 You won’t be contacting them out of the blue and asking for something, you’ll have nurtured the relationship already instead of having to start from zero.